In France, New Years Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

 I hope you like oysters (les huitres – “lay zueetr”), because every year about 80 thousand tonnes of oysters are consumed in France during the festivities of the new year.
-Every year since being in France, we have eaten oysters during the new year.
-We often eat it at Christmas too.
-They say it’s an aphrodisiac.
+They are literally every year during the holiday season leading up to New Years.

 Foie Gras which literally means “fat liver” is defined by French law as the liver of a duck or goose fattened by force feeding with a feeding tube.